 1. The first thing to consider is the focal point of the room.
 You can have a single focal point or even two: the fireplace, the entertainment center/bar or both.

 2. Basic elements in living rooms include a sofa and a coffee table.
-The rest depend on function and desired tone.
+The rest depends on function and desired tone.

 Formal Hosting/ Entertaining Room Furniture Tips